EtEsWieEtEs/myT40-PLC/README.md

 "V3_M31_Composed" shows the version-V3-prototype.
 Attended documents describe the final version V4.

-Doc and Parts for final version comming soon...
-For Pictures of real build of final version it needs some time more.
+For Pictures of real build of final version it needs some time more, I have to build and test them first.-)

 This work is licensed under the Creatjve Commons Atuributjon-NonCommercial-ShareAlike 4.0 Internatjonal License.
 To view a copy of this license, visit htup://creatjvecommons.org/licenses/by-nc-sa/4.0/ or send a